-Since its launch in 2003, motorists have had to pay the Congestion Charge to drive into central London. 😟 And during Covid, the hours and price were extended, making it even harder to pop in and out of the capital's centre.
+Since its launch in 2003, motorists have had to pay the Congestion Charge to drive into central London. 😟 During Covid, the hours and prices were extended, making it even harder to pop in and out of the capital's centre.
 But it's not all bad news, as some vehicles are exempt from paying the charge.
 Which ones, you ask?
 That's the purpose of this guide, which features the cars excused from the Congestion Charge.

 What is the Congestion Charge, and how much is it?